Course outline & key info

 Final questions / certificates / feedback & farewell

-Note: some of the skills taught, and the use of prescription-only-medicines (POMs) are not appropriate for use in the UK or anywhere if professional medical support is readily available.
-Professional medical advice should always be sought before using prescription medications.
+Note: some of the skills taught, and the use of prescription only medicines (POMs) are not appropriate for use in the UK or anywhere if professional medical support is readily available.
 WMT reserves the right to amend course content without notice in keeping with the latest best clinical practice.